vespa-engine/blog/_posts/tumblr/2017-10-31-the-basics-of-vespa-applications.md

 ## Deploying applications

 After the application package has been constructed, it is deployed using&nbsp;[vespa-deploy](http://docs.vespa.ai/documentation/cloudconfig/application-packages.html#deploy).
-This uploads the package to the [configuration cluster](http://docs.vespa.ai/documentation/cloudconfig/config-introduction.html)and pushes the configuration to all nodes.
+This uploads the package to the [configuration cluster](http://docs.vespa.ai/documentation/cloudconfig/config-introduction.html) and pushes the configuration to all nodes.
 After this, the Vespa cluster is now configured and ready for use.

 One of the nice features is that new configurations are loaded without service disruption.
 When a new application package is deployed, the configuration pushes the new generation to all the defined nodes in the application, which consume and effectuate the new configuration without restarting the services.
 There are some rare cases that require a restart, the vespa-deploy command will notify when this is needed.